 Closure of schools: As an immediate measure to stem the spread of the COVID-19 pandemic, governments around the world have shut down educational institutions.
 UNESCO estimates that as of April 20, 91.3% of total enrolled learners, that is 1.57 billion learners from 191 countries, were affected by school closures.
 The bulk of these students are enrolled in primary and secondary schools (86%), followed by tertiary (10%) and pre-primary (4%) level of education.
 As governments are obligated to respect the right to education of children, UNESCO has recommended that countries adopt a variety of hi-tech, low-tech and no tech solutions to assure the continuity of learning during this period.
 As of now, mostly private schools and select public schools have started online classrooms.
-However, most government to provide online teaching.
+However, most government schools are either not set up to use these platforms, or do not have the technology and equipment to provide online teaching.
 Moreover, the majority of students do not have access to internet, smartphones or a computer.
 The closure will disproportionately affect children who already experience barriers in accessing education, or who are at higher risk of exclusion.
 Thus, where parents are incapable not buying these gadgets, these children engage in abusive and unfit labour in order to raise money to purchase these technological equipment, to avoid dropping out of school.